awpala/my-omscs-notes/cs-6290/06-ilp.md

 Here, the first instruction computes a result which it writes to `R1`, the second instruction similarly writes to `R4`, and so on.
 If there is a read-after-write (RAW) dependency between the first and second instructions, then by cycle `C5` (at which the first instruction is executing), the second instruction must wait on the first to complete its execution first (and consequently the latter will only execute in the subsequent cycle, `C6`); simultaneously, the downstream instructions proceed with execution in cycle `C5`, unaffected by the upstream RAW dependency.

-Consequently, in this five-stage pipeline, by cycle `C6`, there is a "relative lag" in the second instruction with respect to the others (which have now proceed to stage `M`), which continues into cycle `C7`.
+Consequently, in this five-stage pipeline, by cycle `C6`, there is a "relative lag" in the second instruction with respect to the others (which have now proceeded to stage `M`), which continues into cycle `C7`.
 However, because of the "upstream lag," there is a discrepancy in the pipeline stage `WB R4`, which is performed by *both* the second instruction (now in cycle `C8` due to delay) and the first instruction (in cycle `C7` "as usual").
 Effectively, the second instruction will overwrite (in cycle `C8`) the *intended* value produced by the fifth instruction (previously in cycle `C7`).
   * The original intent of the programmer here is that the fifth instruction would "already have" the valid value by that point (which would only be a valid assumption if there were *no* RAW dependency here).

 Observe that the root cause of this ***problem*** is the delay induced from the upstream RAW dependency.